open-sauced/docs/docs/features/star-search.md

 ### What Can You Discover with StarSearch?

 - **Contributor Activities**: Learn the details of contributions and contributors.
-- **Key Contributors**: Identify the key contributors to projects and ecosystems.
+- **Key Contributors**: Identify the key contributors to projects and ecosystems and their impact on the projects.
 - **Work-Based Connections**: Find potential collaborators based on their contributions to specific projects.
 - **Hidden Experts**: Discover untapped talent in the ecosystem.